MandyOnGitHub/german-nouns-game/README.md

 **Features**

 - nouns are loaded in random order
-- Users progress (nouns leraned) is saved in local storage
+- Users progress (nouns learned) is saved in local storage
 - User can reset the game anytime to double check learned nouns

 :popcorn: Enjoy the [Live Demo](german-nouns-game.vercel.app)